TheArturthur/CoppermindScraper/Cosmere/Elend Venture.md

 Elend he felt he needed her genuine realism to keep him grounded, and thought himself lucky that she needed him; he believed she was ten times as capable as him.
 He was sometimes frustrated by her idiosyncrasies, but he still loved her.
 Most of all, he trusted her; he defended her actions even when she attacked Cett, killing hundreds of men, and he trusted her to make the right decisions even when he didn't know what she was deciding.
 At the [[Well of Ascension\|Well of Ascension]], however, she knew that Elend would want her to sacrifice him to save his people, and she loved him enough to trust his wishes and give up the power instead of saving him.
 During the final years of the World of Ash, Elend's trust and faith in his wife were shown implicitly by considering her on her own being an army, having complete trust in her during the various fights with and command over Koloss armies that they controlled via [[Hemalurgy\|Hemalurgy]].
 Coming to a complete understanding during the fight at [[Fadrex City\|Fadrex]] by silently explaining their bluff to divert [[Ruin\|Ruin's]] attention.
 During the Siege of the Pits of Hathsin and Vin's Ascension, she assisted Elend by providing him additional powerful Investiture via contact that remained until the moment he was cut down by [[Marsh\|Marsh]], leading to Vin's sacrifice as she kills Ruin.
-After their death's and the ascension of Sazed as [[Harmony\|Harmony]], both Elend and Vin decline Kelsier's offer to remain in the Cognitive Realm and journey on together into the Beyond.
+After their deaths and the ascension of Sazed as [[Harmony\|Harmony]], both Elend and Vin decline Kelsier's offer to remain in the Cognitive Realm and journey on together into the Beyond.

 ### Kelsier
 >“*Early in my career, I always compared myself to him.
 By the time I heard of Kelsier, he was already becoming a legend.
 It was unfair to force myself to try and be him, but I worried regardless.*”